 This article is based on several years of research done by the two authors, one whom is Deaf and the other hearing.
 The paper discusses research done within the Deaf community using sign language.
 This is an estimated 50,000 people-the same as those whose first language is Welsh.
 The Deaf community sees itself as a linguistic and cultural minority and as such is quite distinct from an acquired hearing loss, or those who are hard of hearing and who usually rely on written and spoken English through lip-reading or writing things down.
 The paper sets this research in the context of cross-cultural research and looks at its connections with emancipatory research.
 The central discussion is in the form of a dialogue between the Deaf and hearing researchers and their personal responses to cultural differences.
 In the past, Deaf people have been denied the opportunity of making their opinions known because research has used written or spoken language.
 The authors' research, using video-cameras to record sign language and Deaf research using sign language to interview, provides a means of interviewing more suited to Deaf people than to hearing researchers.
 However, as the hearing culture is likely to be perceived as the dominant culture, there are bound to be differences when a hearing and Deaf researcher are working together within the Deaf community.
 These are the issues which the authors discuss within Deaf research.

-Kaye, Stephen H. "Inclusion of People with Disabilities in the NHIS and NHIS-D: Rates of Non-Response, Proxy Response, and Assisted Response."
-Paper presented at the Federal Interagency Committee on Disability Research Conference on Best Practices for Surveying People with Disabilities, Washington, DC, April 2004.
+Kaye, Stephen H. "Inclusion of People with Disabilities in the NHIS and NHIS-D: Non-Response, Proxy Response, and Assisted Response."
+Towards Best Practices for Surveying People with Disabilities, vol. 1, 2007, pp. 105-125.